 There are plenty of other things you can do with Facebook Messenger, so we encourage you to read our tips and tricks guide to master Facebook’s Messenger app.

-Apple’s proprietary video-chat option remains one of the most popular video-chat apps on the market.
-Though only available for iOS and MacOS users, Facetime’s simple interface allows for quick video calls using either Wi-Fi or your network connection.
+Apple’s proprietary video-chat option remains one of the most popular video chat apps on the market.
+Though only available for iOS and MacOS users, FaceTime’s simple interface allows for quick video calls using either Wi-Fi or your network connection.

-Thankfully, WhatsApp’s video calling capabilities are no slouch.
 Getting started is easy — just navigate to your chosen chat and tap the video call button.
 WhatsApp will also move between your data connection and Wi-Fi, ensuring a strong connection regardless of where you are — and you can even check your other messages while you’re in the call.